open-ce/open-ce/README.md

 If building packages that use CUDA, a tar package of TensorRT 7.0 for CUDA 10.2 will need to be [downloaded](https://developer.nvidia.com/nvidia-tensorrt-7x-download) ahead of time.
 The downloaded file should be placed in a new local directory called `local_files`.

 Currently CUDA 10.2 is supported by the recipes in Open-CE.
-The `cudatoolkit` and `cudatoolkit-dev` packages can be sourced from [IBM WML CE](https://public.dhe.ibm.com/ibmdl/export/pub/software/server/ibm-ai/conda/#/).

 ### Building a Collection of Packages